kochm/wp-mendeley-plugin/readme.txt

 == Frequently Asked Questions ==

+What PHP extensions do I need on my Web server to make the plugin work?

+Only need the CURL extension seems to be missing on some server systems.
+Everything else is standard.
+Use phpinfo(); to check what extensions are available on your server.

 How can I contribute to the development of the plugin?

 The plugin is hosted on Google Code: http://code.google.com/p/wp-mendeley-plugin/ - You may check out the newest code from there - and ask for being added as a developer to the repository to upload bug fixes and other additions.